-\ Copyright 2005, American Bankers Association.
-CUSIP data herein is provided by Standard and Poor's, CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc. This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP Service.
-CUSIP numbers are provided for convenience of reference only.
-Neither the City nor the underwriter take any responsibility for the accuracy of such numbers.
+&lt;sup>† Copyright 2005, American Bankers Association.
+CUSIP data herein is provided by Standard & Poor's CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc., and are provided for convenience of reference only.
+This information is not intended to create a database and does not serve in any way as a substitute for the CUSIP service.
+None of the City nor the Underwriters assume any responsibility for the accuracy of CUSIP numbers.